Zoom In Disparities in Healthcare LLM Q&A: Multilingual Wiki Health Care

-From the Wikipedia articles, we extracted factual facts together with their supporting paragraphs as evidence.
-We categorized these facts into two groups: \textbf{(1) Cross-lingual overlapping facts}, where the same factual content appears in both English and non-English version; and \textbf{(2) Language-specific facts}, which are unique to the non-English article without an English counterpart.
-The first group is used to construct the Q\&A dataset and the second is part of Wikipedia analysis in Section~\ref{sec:wiki_method}.
+\textbf{Fact Extraction and Alignment} From the Wikipedia articles, we extracted \textit{facts} together with their supporting paragraphs as evidence.
+We categorized these facts into two groups: (1) \textit{Cross-lingual overlapping facts}, where the same factual content appears in both EN and non-EN version (2) \textit{Language-specific facts}, which are unique to the non-EN article without an EN counterpart.
+The first group is used to construct the Q\&A dataset and the second is part of the Wikipedia analysis discussed in Section~\ref{sec:wiki_method}.

-Fact extraction and alignment were performed with InfoGap~\cite{samir-etal-2024-locating,wang2025wikigap}, a state-of-the-art framework for cross-lingual fact extraction and alignment on Wikipedia.
+Fact extraction and alignment were performed with InfoGap~\cite{samir-etal-2024-locating,wang2025wikigap}, the state-of-the-art framework for cross-lingual fact extraction and alignment on Wikipedia (see Section \ref{sec:related_work}) .
 The framework combines OpenAI LLMs with a hubness-based correction technique to improve cross-language alignment accuracy.
-Because a single Wikipedia page can contain hundreds of atomic facts, running OpenAI models at corpus scale is costly~\cite{samir-etal-2024-locating}.
+Because a single Wikipedia page can contain hundreds of atomic facts, running OpenAI models at a corpus scale is costly~\cite{samir-etal-2024-locating}.
 While the latest InfoGap~\cite{wang2025wikigap} employs GPT-4o~\cite{achiam2023gpt}, we adopted GPT-4o-mini~\cite{hurst2024gpt} as the backbone model, which is approximately 10\% less expensive than GPT-4o.
 To assess reliability on our corpus, we sampled 50 facts per language following the InfoGap evaluation protocol.
 Annotations were conducted by volunteer native speakers using the official InfoGap guidelines.
-Our results (see Table~\ref{tab:lang_pair}) are comparable to those reported by \citet{samir-etal-2024-locating}, which outperform a random prediction\footnote{In \cite{samir-etal-2024-locating}, random guessing outperformed Natural Language Inference transformers.}.
+Our results (see Table~\ref{tab:lang_pair}) are comparable to those reported by \cite{samir-etal-2024-locating}, which outperform a random prediction.\footnote{In \cite{samir-etal-2024-locating} random guessing outperformed Natural Language Inference Transformers.}